Newly Diagnosed Families Weekend

 Who will be there?

-We aim to invite up to 15 families per weekend.
+We aim to invite up to 13 families per weekend.

-Over the course of the weekend, you will meet a range of people involved in bleeding disorders care, including:
+Throughout the weekend, you will meet a range of people involved in bleeding disorders care, including:

-• clinical nurse specialist
+- clinical nurse specialist

-• physiotherapist
+- physiotherapist

-• young people living with a bleeding disorder
+- young people living with a bleeding disorder

-• staff from The Haemophilia Society
+- staff from the Haemophilia Society

 The professional speakers were very informative and we really enjoyed learning from them and mixing with other families with the same condition.